Economic impact of the COVID-19 pandemic in the United States: Production of emergency supplies

 In response to shortages, some alcoholic beverage facilities started manufacturing and distributing alcohol-based hand sanitizer.
 General Motors opened its manufacturing, logistics, and purchasing infrastructure for use by Ventec, a Washington State manufacturer of medical ventilators.
 As medical mask manufacturers hired hundreds of new workers and increased output, in response to urgent requests from hospital workers, volunteers with home sewing machines started producing thousands of non-medical masks which can be sterilized and re-used.
 Fabric was bought privately or donated by Joann Fabrics.
 The CDC recommended the use of homemade masks (preferably in combination with a full-face splash shield) only as a "last resort" when no other respiratory protective technologies were available, including reused professional masks.
 Bauer Hockey began manufacturing face shields for medical applications on March 26.

 Some U.S. officials and commentators criticized the outsourcing of critical materials—like the production of essential medical supplies—to China.

 International aid

-Chinese billionaire Jack Ma has donated COVID-19 test kits and face masks to the United States.
-Russia sent a cargo plane with ventilators and face masks.
-A senior U.S. official said: "We appreciate Russia selling these items to us below market value."
+Chinese billionaire Jack Ma donated COVID-19 test kits and face masks to the United States.
+The Russian government sent a cargo plane with ventilators and face masks.